-One in five women in the U.S. between the ages of 18 and 64 are uninsured.
-This means millions of women are having to choose between paying thousands of dollars in out-of-pocket costs and forgoing important preventative healthcare measures such as contraceptives, STD testing, cancer screenings and more.
+Over the past few years, the uninsured rate has risen in America, especially for women.
+The Gallup National Health and Well-being Index that was released in early 2019 showed that the number of uninsured women in America rose from 8.9% to 12.8% from 2016 to 2018.
+This means millions of women are having to choose between paying thousands of dollars in out-of-pocket costs and forgoing important preventive health care measures such as contraceptives, STD testing, cancer screenings and more.

 Even women who are insured face uncertainty in coverage, higher premiums, greater out-of-pocket costs and occasionally outright discrimination.

-No matter your political opinions regarding the state of the U.S. healthcare system, no one can deny the astronomical costs associated with women’s preventative healthcare.
+No matter your political opinions regarding the state of the U.S. health care system, no one can deny the astronomical costs associated with women’s preventive health care.

-For women who are uninsured or have minimal insurance coverage, preventative healthcare such as contraceptives, STD testing, cancer screenings and overall reproductive health care can cost hundreds or thousands of dollars out-of-pocket.
-This means many are unable to afford basic medical care for women-specific issues like effective birth control methods, genetic testing or fertility treatments.
+For women who are uninsured or have minimal insurance coverage, preventive health care such as contraceptives, STD testing, cancer screenings and overall reproductive health care can cost hundreds or thousands of dollars out-of-pocket.
+This means many are unable to afford basic medical care for women-specific issues like prenatal care, effective birth control methods, genetic testing or fertility treatments.

-Perhaps the most common (and most controversial) form of preventative women’s healthcare is birth control.
+Perhaps the most common (and controversial) form of preventive women’s health care is birth control.
 Contraceptives are used for more than just pregnancy prevention; many abstinent women still utilize birth control to regulate their menstrual cycle and combat hormonal fluctuations.

 Vaginal rings are actually the most expensive form of common contraceptive methods, with brands such as NuvaRing costing patients up to $1,000 per year.